 If you have a standard set of watch flags for your staff to use, you can create them as subcodes of the main watch flag interaction.

-Creating watch flag subcodes will not prevent staff from selecting the main watch flag code and writing their own custom interaction.
-You can audit for these interactions by querying for Watch Flag interactions that don’t have a subcode selected.
+Creating watch flag subcodes does not prevent staff from selecting the main watch flag code and writing their own custom interaction.
+You can audit for these interactions by querying for watch flag interactions that do not have a subcode selected.

 Select Insert.